gymnasium/gym-custom-tutor-config/README.md

 1. Mount the pkg to the container `tutor  mounts add "account:./mfe/frontend-component-header:/openedx/frontend-component-header"` scheme: `service:host_path:containter_path`
 1. Mount the `module.config.js` file, assuming it's `mfe/`, `tutor mounts add account:./mfe/module.config.js:/openedx/app/module.config.js`
 1. then run `npm install` _Note: in step 2 we run it inside header, now inside account mfe_
-1. Simliar to adding the header we can also add other pkgs, like footer, brand, paragon...etc.
+1. Similar to adding the header we can also add other pkgs, like footer, brand, paragon...etc.

 ## Building and runnning MFEs in production mode